 - Human Anatomy and Physiology II (4 credit hours with lab completed within 3 years of entry into the program; online credits not accepted)

 - Life Span Development (3 credit hours)

 - Advanced Math course (3 credit hours; courses at a remedial or intermediate level are not accepted)

 - Option A – An Old Testament Bible course (3 credit hours) and a New Testament Bible course (3 credits)*

 - Option B – A Bible course which includes study of both the Old Testament and New Testament (3 credit hours) and a comparative Religion course (3 credit hours)*

-Applicants who are accepted to the Accelerated Second Degree BSN program must confirm their attendance by submitting a non-refundable enrollment deposit no later than April 10, 2015.
+Applicants who are accepted to the Accelerated Second Degree BSN program must confirm their attendance by submitting a non-refundable enrollment deposit as instructed.

 Financial Aid Information

 Second degree candidates are eligible to apply for Federal subsidized and unsubsidized loans for undergraduate students.
 Eligibility for these loans is determined by information provided on the Free Application for Federal Student Aid (FAFSA).
 Applicants must submit the FAFSA by March 1 to receive an award letter before the program's enrollment confirmation deadline.
 Specific questions about financial aid and how aid eligibility differs for second degree candidates is available through Student Financial Services.